 Massive burnished mirrors adorn the walls of the opulent receptions room downstairs, and the ballroom needs to be seen to be believed.
 I come here every year in July for the press conference to announce the line-up of the Venice film festival, and during dull passages am very grateful for the distraction of all those mirrors, chandeliers and ceiling paintings.
 If you’re a celebrity or head of state, you get to use the hotel’s private ‘diplomatic entrance’.
 There’s an array of meeting rooms for business events.

-The St Regis is up there with the Hotel Majestic, the Rome Cavalieri and the Rocco Forte De Russie as Rome’s best hotel for eating and drinking.
+The St Regis is up there with the [node:167046], the [node:119858] and the [node:164357] as Rome’s best hotel for eating and drinking.
 Vivendo, its elegant ground-floor restaurant, attracts Roman foodies keen to sample chef Francesco Donatelli’s elaborate modern-Mediterranean cuisine (if you want to try it, make sure you book at least a day in advance).
 And the barmen at the splendidly theatrical Le Grand Bar do some of Rome’s most perfect cocktails.
 Breakfast is a huge spread – but unless you get a package that includes it, it’s a pricey extra.

 Asian-inflected KamiSpa on the fifth floor is open from 10am to 10pm for massages and beauty treatments, and there’s also a fully-equipped fitness centre, open 7am-10pm.